-Testing is a vital aspect in the software industry assuming greater importance with increase in project complexity.
-With Agile models for software development emerging as the most practical ones, discussions are also hot about the Devops model.
+Testing is a vital aspect in the software industry assuming greater importance with an increase in project complexity.
+With Agile models for software development emerging as the most practical ones, discussions are also hot about the DevOps model.
 The evolution of dynamic teams metamorphoses time & again.

 To Automate or Not to Automate

 Automation in testing lends a definitive edge by speeding up the testing process, as well as optimizing resources like time invested and staffing.
 Manual testing cannot be completely eliminated where human intellect is needed.
 However, more & more businesses are adopting automated testing to keep control over investments, while eliminating manual labor in repetitive tasks.

 Automated testing may be too expensive for small projects where the time investment for manual testing is not significant.
 However, for larger projects, automated testing is gradually becoming a primary skill to invest in, with scripts performing many repetitive tasks in a fixed process framework.
 Cost vs resources, testing time, stakeholders input & overall project scope are key parameters that can help decide if automation testing should be leveraged.

 Consider a scenario where a new product development from scratch is undertaken.
 Within an agile team, new requirements have to be verified for each development iteration, and new features to be rolled out have to be tested successfully, along with verifying the system as a whole.
 In such cases, automated testing helps optimize the involvement time of the tester as well as the developer, while decreasing the test cases & test data.